 Next I went to a lecture on "How To Build Round Shapes," which wasn't quite what I thought it would be.
 (I thought the guy would teach us how to make a Lego ball.
 Alas.)

-In between events, I was perusing the vendors' tables for things to take to the all-ages Dirty Brickster.
+In between events, I was checking out the vendors' tables for things to take to the all-ages Dirty Brickster.
 I ended up filling a small box with two types of Lego candy, a Lego-compatible light brick, and three 16x32 baseplates in blue, green, and tan.
 I was thinking that if nobody wanted my gift, I'd just steal it and take it home.

 The gifts begin to arrive...